GMMan/rk3328-bootrom-lab/README.md

 Findings
 --------
+One of the very first things the bootrom does after it establishes it is the primary core is disable debugging by disabling access from APB-AP.
+It does this by resetting bit 15 of the register at `0x20010000` in regular Rockchip fashion.
+This bit needs to be set for debugging to work, presumably while the CPU is in some low privilege level.

-Code 471 is the DRAM init program that gets loaded into SRAM at `0xff091000`.
+Code 471 is the DRAM init program that gets loaded into SRAM at `0x10081000`.
-It has the four characters `RK32` as a magic number, followed by a jump instruction to the code's entry point.
-The DRAM init program appears to read values from `0xff090010` as some sort of parameters.
-For example, if it does not equal `5`, pinmux is changed to enable JTAG.
-So Code 471 is the earliest you can execute your own code unless you write stuff to another boot medium.
+It has the four characters `RK31` as a magic number, followed by a jump instruction to the code's entry point.